clarkjr2016/freelancePortfolio/projects/hairsalon/notes.md

 - Images and Icons:

-  - Need to update icon in navbar and make it transparent
+  - Need to update icon in navbar and make it transparent (DONE)

   - Need to find a good picture that I can place in the background of the first section (utilize a image editor to resize it)